ChidiRnweke/blog/src/articles/scala3py4.md

 You can download the binaries for windows, macOS and Linux as well.
 ### Value proposition 3: The buzzwords

+![[degrees of freedom plot]](/images/scala3py4/nest-kafka.jpg)

+As someone that does a fair share of data engineering image such as the one above are our bread and butter.
+It's taken from a databricks blog series called [Scalable data](https://www.databricks.com/blog/2017/04/26/processing-data-in-apache-kafka-with-structured-streaming-in-apache-spark-2-2.html).
+People take fancy tools to construct a #RealTime, #Streaming #architecture.
+Not because they have to, but because they can but I digress.

 Scala has carved out a niche for itself in the space of advanced libraries and frameworks that are nothing short of impressive.
 Heavyweights like Apache Spark and Apache Hive have long been staples in the big data sphere.
 Meanwhile, Akka actors and especially Apache Kafka have become synonymous with distributed computing.
 On top of that it's a haven for cutting-edge functional programming housing ecosystems such as [Typelevel](https://typelevel.org/) and [ZIO](https://zio.dev/).

 But here's the thing—while Scala's knack for handling complex systems is a big sell, it's also put it in a box.
 Precisely because it's great at building complex systems that is the only context it's spoken about.
 This gives the impression that that is the only thing the language is or should be used for.
 This is a fantastic blog post and ecosystem that addresses this issue [in more detail](https://www.lihaoyi.com/post/comlihaoyiScalaExecutablePseudocodethatsEasyBoringandFast.html#boring).

 Switching gears to Python, we find a stark contrast.
 Python's big selling point is its simplicity.
 So, putting Scala 3 in the shoes of "Python 4"?
 It doesn't quite fit.
 They're playing in different leagues, not because of what they can or can't do, but because of the communities they're in and the ecosystems they created.
 My day job is in machine learning, that simply means that Python is my go-to tool there.
 The sheer amount of libraries, textbooks and tutorials it has in this space means it more or less wins this by default.
 At the end of the day, the ecosystems and communities that grow around a language really shape what it's all about.

 While Scala is, potentially, a much harder language I don't believe the skill floor is all that different.
 It's perfectly possible to use Scala for every day tasks without using these advanced libraries, at least in theory.
-In practice what I've noticed is that the functional programming community is more active online and they seem to have more maintained libraries.
-I don't know how I feel about this—on the one hand I enjoy functional programming but on the other hand, it has a steeper learning curve.
+In practice what I've noticed is that the functional programming community is more active online and they also seem to have more maintained libraries.
+I don't know how I feel about this—on the one hand I enjoy functional programming but on the other hand, it has a steeper learning curve which means it's less accessible.
 To get started you typically need to rethink how you write code and learn a lot of new terminology.

 To that end I'll write two versions of the Scala programs for the next part: one that adopts a simplicity-first mindset and another that uses some of the libraries mentioned above.